pulkitkalra/Voxspell/README.md

-# Welcome to my Voxspell Spelling Aid!
 This application has been developed using Java in a Linux environment as part of the SOFTENG 206 Project.

-You can run this on your pc by downloading the zip file here: http://www.filedropper.com/voxspelllinux

 And then following the instructions in the README file contained.
 See also the User Manual.

 Note the System Requirements for running this: